katashannon/eals/EALS manuscript/README.md

 data/
 	- contains data for experiments 1A, 1B, 2A, 2B, and 3

+previous analyses/
+	- contains code and data from earlier iterations of this project, including the CogSci 2024 proceedings

 materials/
 	- in progress, intended for other EALS study materials